Board member engagement is high on a lot of people’s minds right now.

 - What could be done to improve the board meeting?

-2. Ensure each trustee has a clear path to contributing what they have to offer.
+2. Ensure each board member has a clear path to contributing what they have to offer.

-Make sure that each trustee is engaged in meaningful work on behalf of the organization.
+Make sure that each board member is engaged in meaningful work on behalf of the organization.
 Each board member should actively serve on a committee or contribute to another tangible project.

-3. Connect each trustee with the life of your school.
+3. Connect each board member with the life of your charter school.

-Provide opportunities for board members to participate in school activities.
-Coming in contact with the mission is key to staying engaged and passionate.
+Provide opportunities for board members to participate in your charter school’s activities.
+Connecting directly with the mission is key to staying engaged and passionate.

-Conduct trustee evaluations to gauge board member satisfaction.
+Conduct board member evaluations to gauge board member satisfaction.
 Keeping them involved and holding them accountable through a systematic evaluation is a key driver in trustee retention.

-5. Get out of the board room, together.
+5. Get out of the board meeting room, together.

-Conduct board retreats and outings so individuals develop rapport and feel comfortable challenging one another.
+Conduct annual board retreats and plan special outings so individuals develop rapport and feel comfortable challenging one another.
 This is key to a high-functioning governance team.
 A little fun can go a long way.

 Learn together outside of your board meetings, then use time during a board meeting to discuss the knowledge you gained and the actions you might take to get results this year.